mansimars/mansimars.github.io/_site/Readme.md

 ### **Make Static Websites**
-> According to Etter's book, Static websites are simple, secure, fast and portable.
+> Static websites are simple, secure, fast and portable.
 Static websites does not have server-side application dependencies so need to rely to databases and don't need to install anything.
 Thus, we can migrate the entire websites easily.
-We can also host it on Amazon S3 and Github Pages.
+We can also host it on Amazon S3 and Github Pages.[^5]
 >
 > Not only that, we can test the static websites on our local machine without installing anything.
-Static websites are secure as there is nothing to crash if someone tries to hack it.
+Static websites are secure as there is nothing to crash if someone tries to hack it.[^5]
 >
 > We can use generators to make complex websites.
-We need to provide with content and a theme to make a complex website.
+We need to provide with content and a theme to make a complex website. [^5]
 1. **Install Ruby**  \
 Download and Install Ruby to your local machine using this [link](https://www.ruby-lang.org/en/documentation/installation/). \
 You can install the specific Ruby installer depending on the operating system.